 Write your own myth! #

 Are your children fascinated by the Greek gods and goddesses?
 Have they retold stories of how Jason stole the Golden Fleece, Pandora opened her box, and Perseus defeated Medusa more times than you can count?
-Kids who love reading myths often enjoy trying their hand at writing an original one of their own!
+Kids who love reading myths will enjoy trying their hand at writing an original one of their own!

 The Greek Myths course is perfect for children 9-14 years old.
 This class is designed for students to work directly with a Brave Writer instructor (parental involvement not required).
 Students will read selected myths from D’Aulaires’ Book of Greek Myths (purchase your own copy) and then will be guided to identify the key literary elements common to these compelling stories.
 Once your kids have explored the essential themes in a traditional Greek myth, they’ll have a chance to create their own.
 The story-writing process is fully supported with opportunities to ask questions and get feedback along the way.

 Each week, we'll explore a theme related to Greek myths.